 Computer-delivered IELTS is available up to 3 times a day, 7 days a week*.
 And you get your results in 2-5 days.
 So, you can do your IELTS test when it suits you.
 Remember, you can register for a computer-delivered IELTS test no later than 72 hours before the test date.

-Paper-based IELTS tests up to four times a month, the 2020 test dates* are published here.
+Paper-based IELTS tests up to four times a month, up-to-date test dates are published here.
 Remember, you can register for paper-based IELTS at the latest 24 hours before the test date in Istanbul and Ankara; for other cities, you have to complete your registration 6 days before the test date.

 *Exam dates may differ according to the location.
 You can find the current exam dates on my.ieltsessentials.com